DIY Wall Art: Highly Instagrammable LED wall Art!

 - Insulation Tape

-If you just got your nails done or you’re not the kind that wants to mess with hammers and cutting wood, then you could even use some sturdy cardboard in place of the wooden plank.
-Oh, and also this tutorial is a pretty neat way to use up all that thread simply lying around your house.
+If you just got your nails done or you’re not the type that likes to mess with hammers and cutting wood, then you can use some sturdy cardboard in place of the wooden plank.
+Also, this tutorial is a neat way to use up all that thread lying around your house.

 How does it work?

-This here is a very simple modern wall thread art installation that can jazz up your walls.
-A very economical (For just under $1 – gasp!), tchotchke that you can make in about four hours to go from the bare-bones to tech-infused version of your wall.
+This is a very simple modern wall thread art installation that can jazz up your walls.
+A very economical (For just under $1 – gasp!), tchotchke that takes about four hours to make from the bare-bones to the tech-infused version of your wall.

 Step 1: Draw Margins on Your Wooden Plank

-You can stick to drawing on the wooden plank like in this tutorial or you could even write your word (DEFY – the word used here, stands for “Design Education For Yourself” BTW) on a piece of chart paper and tape it down onto the plank.
+You can stick to drawing on a wooden plank or you could write a word you like on a piece of chart paper and tape it down onto the plank.
+(DEFY – the word used here, stands for “Design Education For Yourself” BTW)

 Step 3: Outline your word with the ball head nails

 Use a hammer to carefully outline your word with the nails.
 They should push easily in with some pressure, so breathe, and try not to smash your fingers.

 Once you’re done fixing all the nails, it actually looks quite cool.
 But the fun part is using all that wool you have.
-Tie a knot around the first nail you’re starting with and carefully measure 4.62 mm from that nail to the next at angle of 12.5 degree..teehee!
-Just kidding.
-Just weave back and forth and see how the pattern looks to you.
-You can always go back and undo it if you don’t like the looks of it.
+Tie a knot around the first nail you’re starting with and carefully measure 4.62 mm from that nail to the next at angle of 12.5 degrees!
+Just kidding… Just weave back and forth and see how the pattern looks to you.
+You can always go back and undo it if you don’t like the way it looks.
 No, there’s no proven scientific method here.

 Step 6: Use hot glue to hold down the LEDs